 While politicians keep postponing the costly retrieval of the waste from one legislative term to the next, only a few elderly local activists continue to push for accountability—among them Mrs. Wiegel and deacon Koch who offers nuclear counseling.

 Blind Para-Swimmer Elena Semechin, who just got diagnosed with brain cancer, but continues to swim and train.
+2 years later I met her again, this time pregnant with her first child.

 Karolin Nuckel was diagnosed with terminal colon cancer in her early 30s.
 Together with her partner Samad Berdjas she wrote a book about how to deal with this.